 If you missed part one it can be found HERE.

 It is this unique history that drew Netta to Iona, undoubtedly fueled by the works of her favorite author, Fiona Macleod.
-Fiona Macleod is the pen name of William Sharp, a Freemason and early member of the Golden Dawn.
-While under the pen name of Macleod, Sharp wrote many of his works in the Celtic Revival and Neo Paganism movements.
-He also wrote a great deal about the history and folklore of Iona, including his perspective on the Aos Si (people of the mounds) which he uses the common abbreviation of Sidhe, or Shee.
-In fact, his pen name Macleod, may be a subtle nod to the place as many of the Chieftains of Clan Macleod are buried there; incidentally, the clan has legendary ties to faery magic.
+Fiona Macleod was the pen name of William Sharp, a Freemason and early member of the Golden Dawn.
+Under the pen name of Macleod, Sharp wrote many of his works in the Celtic Revival and Neopaganism movements.
+He also wrote a great deal about the history and folklore of Iona, including his perspective on the Aos Sí, the people of the mounds and comparable to faery folk.
+Describing this supernatural race, Sharp uses the common abbreviation of Sidhe (mounds) or Shee.
+In fact, his pen name Macleod may be a subtle nod to Iona, as many of the chieftains of Clan Macleod are buried there.
+Incidentally, the clan has legendary ties to faery magic.

-Macleod wrote of Iona, that it was a place where the veil was thin and the Shee (faery folk) walked freely among men.
-In one passage of Sharp’s, often associated with Netta, he describes an occasion on Iona when he went to visit a friend to find her not at home.
-According to his friend’s mother, her daughter had been under attack by the spirits of the monks on the island and had gone away to the only place where she could be safe from them, near a faery mound by Staonaig, where this crime was allegedly committed.
-It is this spot, that Netta’s naked body was said to be found.
+Sharp wrote that Iona was a place where the veil was thin and the Shee walked freely among men.
+In one passage, often associated with Netta, he describes an occasion on Iona when he went to visit a friend to find her not at home.
+According to his friend’s mother, her daughter had been under attack by the spirits of the monks on the island and had gone away to the only place where she could be safe from them, near a faery mound by Loch Staonaig, where this crime was allegedly committed.
+It was in this very spot that Netta’s naked body was said to have been found.

-The Aos Si, or Shee in our story, are far from a typical fairy tale.
+The Aos Sí, or Shee in our story, are far removed from the typical fairy tale.
 Folklore describes them as a supernatural race of beings that live in a parallel universe overlapping our own.
-In Gaelic folklore, they are descended from the Tuath De, a pre-Christian race of demigods.
-In other traditions, they are considered fallen angels, cast out of heaven, but not damned to hell.
-By all accounts, they are ancient and powerful beings, worthy of fear and respect.
+In Gaelic folklore, they are descended from the Tuath Dé, a pre-Christian race of demigods.
+In other traditions, they are considered fallen angels, cast out of heaven but not damned to Hell.
+By all accounts, they are ancient and powerful beings worthy of fear and respect.

 The Immortal Hour

-One of Netta’s only surviving writings confirms her fascination with Sharp and offers some insight into her view of the Shee and possibly what she hoped to find on Iona.
-Fornario uses the alias Mac Tyler in which she authors a review of Macleod’s best known work, The Immortal Hour, which had recently been adapted into an opera by composer Rutland Boughton.
+One of Netta’s only surviving writings confirms her fascination with Sharp and offers some insight into her views of the Shee and possibly what she hoped to find on Iona.
+Fornario, using the alias Mac Tyler, authored a review of Macleod’s best-known work, The Immortal Hour, which had recently been adapted into an opera by composer Rutland Boughton.

-In synapsis; the Immortal Hour tells the tale of a supernatural marriage between a human and High King of Eire (Euchaidh) and a Shee (Etain) orchestrated by the Lord of Shadow, Dalua.
-Dalua, also known as the Faery Fool, or the Amadan-Dhu, is “older than the gods” and imbued with strange powers of fate.
-An unknown compulsion brings him to a magical Shee forest, where he soon meets Etain, the Shee, who has also arrived at the wood seemingly by fate.
+In synopsis, The Immortal Hour tells the tale of a supernatural marriage between a human, the High King of Eire (Eochaidh), and a Shee (Etain) orchestrated by the Lord of Shadow, Dalua.
+Dalua, also known as the Faery Fool, or the Amadán Dubh, is “older than the gods” and imbued with strange powers of fate.
+An unknown compulsion brings him to a magical Shee forest where he soon meets Etain, who has also arrived at the wood seemingly by fate.
 Dalua touches her and erases memory, essentially making her human.
-He sends her to a peasant’s hut to wait for the inevitable coming of the King, Euchaidh.
-Euchaidh is guided by his own dreams of “immortal love”, which lead him to the forest and Dalua.
+He sends her to a peasant’s hut to wait for the inevitable coming of the king, Eochaidh.
+Eochaidh is guided by his own dreams of “immortal love,” which lead him to the forest and Dalua.
 Dalua brings him to Etain and their union is made.

-On the year anniversary of their marriage, their celebration is cut short as both of them admit to having dark dreams, Euchaidh’s being of powerful armies of marching faeries.
-That night, Mildr appears, Etain’s lover from the Shee world, though he is disguised as a harpist.
-He is reluctantly granted a favor by Euchaidh, which to his chagrin, is that Mildr be allowed to kiss the hand of the Queen, Etain and sing to her.
-The kiss restores her memory of the undying land and she returns to her world with Mildr.
-Euchaidh is consumed with grief and begs Dalua for his dreams back.
+On the anniversary of their marriage, their celebration is cut short as both of them admit to having dark dreams, Eochaidh’s being of powerful armies of marching faeries.
+That night, Midir appears, Etain’s lover from the Shee world, though he is disguised as a harpist.
+He is reluctantly granted a favor by Eochaidh, which to his chagrin, is that Midir be allowed to kiss the hand of the queen, Etain, and sing to her.
+The kiss restores her memory of the undying land and she returns to her world with Midir.
+Eochaidh is consumed with grief and begs Dalua for his dreams back.
 Dalua touches him and he falls dead.